TrustLevel/ProjectCatalyst_Reputation_Scores_POC/README.md

 # Project Summary

-- The goal of this project was to explore how Project Catalyst review data can be used to build a reliable and data-driven reputation system for proposers and reviewers and to demonstrate what an improved review framework could look like.
+- The goal of this project was to explore how Project Catalyst review data can be used to build a reliable and data-driven reputation system.
 - Over the course of Fund 11–13, we designed, built, and refined a Reputation & Expertise (REX) Framework, which mathematically models reviewer reliability and expertise as probabilistic variables.
 - The concept was then validated through TrustLevel’s Fund 14 Review Tool, allowing us to test the REX methodology with real proposals in a live environment.
 - This project thus evolved from a theoretical study of historical data to a practical, probabilistic reputation system that enables fairer, more transparent, and more accountable decision-making in decentralized governance.